outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                 - if you use a alternate state variable network, you only have to iterate through objects: temperature, sunlight, focus conditions

-              - if variables have similar variability or have common transformations explaining their variability (like taking one variable to the power of another variable) check if removing them alters output, otherwise they may be directly related rather than independent

-              - selecting the key output variable:
+              II. identifying key output variable:

-                - collapse variable links with known mappings (focus conditions & performance => focus conditions)
+                1. collapse variable links with known mappings (focus conditions & performance => focus conditions)

-                - collapse variables having common output attribute into standard interface of that output attribute (window, room, location => temperature)
+                2. collapse variables having common output attribute into standard interface of that output attribute (window, room, location => temperature)

-                - dont collapse variables being studied as alternatives (keep sunlight & temperature separate, given that we are assuming one or the other is determinant)
+                3. dont collapse variables being studied as alternatives (keep sunlight & temperature separate, given that we are assuming one or the other is determinant)

-                - it can also be determined in other ways that the key output object is "focus conditions"

-                - apply dependency analysis:
+                4. apply dependency analysis:

                   - without the right focus conditions, the impact of "location => weather => window => room => student" relationship doesnt matter because "student => brain => focus => pass test" relationship is not executable without focus conditions in place
                   - this can be determined by inputs of the "test object", where performance is known to be heavily influenced by focus conditions
                   - this means you can approach this problem from the reverse direction, iterating through focus conditions first & the impact of each variable & relationship on each condition

+                  - if variables have similar variability or have common transformations explaining their variability (like taking one variable to the power of another variable), check if removing them alters output, otherwise they may be directly related rather than independent

-              - selection key attributes providing interface to evaluate impact on output variable:
+              III. identifying key attributes providing interface to evaluate impact on output variable:

                 - how could you automate the selection of the key attributes (sunlight, temperature) providing the best interface for comparison to evaluate impact on the output variable?